Cloud Payroll Software, Online Payroll System and Payroll Services.

 If you’ve previously outsourced payroll then you can make considerable savings and stay in full control of your data, minimising any data protection risks.
 Alternatively if you manage the payroll yourself or employ a dedicated in-house payroll team then you will see saving on salaries, overheads, desk space, benefits and other employment costs.

 Best cloud payroll software for small businesses in the UK.

 There are plenty of payroll software packages to choose from.
 Quickbooks, Sage and Xero to name a few.
 Ideally you want a cloud accounting software that’s capable of evolving with your business.
 Xero online accounting software has payroll functionality built in allowing you to edit employee information and add new employees as you go, so it’s built to grow with your business.

-Xero cloud payroll software costs
+How much does Xero cloud payroll software cost?

 With Xero you select a plan that suits your business and then add the payroll elements you need.
 All Xero plans include up to five payroll employees free of charge for six months.
 After this period payroll pricing is from £5 per month, plus £1 per month for each additional person added to a maximum of 200 people.